Last Updated on

 - Backed by Steiner’s Heritage Warranty

 If you already tote a laser rangefinder in your gear, you don’t have to justify spending this kind of cash on the NightHunter.
-Instead, you could just opt for the HX 8X42 binos which are awesome if you’re wanting all the glass and coating perks you could have – check them out here.
+Instead, you could just opt for the HX 8X42 binos which are awesome if you’re wanting all the glass and coating perks you could have.

 However, if you’ve got the budget for the NightHunter, then you may as well take a minute to check out the Bushnell Fusion 1-Mile ARC binoculars and the Leica Geovid HD-B 10X42 binos.
 You’ll be pleasantly surprised to see what other options you have with this kind of cash.

-When Steiner goes all out, their optics are the epitome of high quality.
+Steiner optics are the epitome of high quality.
 If night-time hunting is in your future, scramble up the cash for the NightHunter.
 You can howl all day long about how stealthy you are when the moon greets the night sky.